alantr7/codebots/README.md

 # Overview
 CodeBots is a Minecraft plugin that allows you to create and program bots inspired by ComputerCraft's turtles.
 It uses a custom-made scripting language with specifications below.

-**Plugin is still work in progress and many things will change before release!**
+**I am currently working on [Torus](https://github.com/alantr7/torus).
+Once it's published I'll get back to CodeBots.**

 ## Scripting Language

-### Disclaimer:
+### Rework in progress!
-Script language is still very experimental, and many features are missing!
-Please read the to-do list below to see what's implemented and what's still missing.
+I am remaking the scripting language from scratch.
+It will be similar to C and that for multiple reasons.
+One is that it's easier to keep track of variables and better utilize the garbage collection.
+Second is:
+I've noticed people getting code from AI prompts and AI tends to generate it in JavaScript which can not be used here, and if it's not JavaScript then it usually has invalid syntax.
+After the rework is done, people who use AI should be able to generate correct code.

-For details about the scripting language, please read the wiki:<br />
+For details about the current scripting language, please read the wiki:<br />
 https://github.com/alantr7/codebots/wiki/Scripting-Language

 ## Todo List